Manitoba Liberal Party: Liberal-Progressive Party: Merger with the Progressives

-The party in the 1940s and 1950s
+1940s and 1950s

-In 1940, Bracken's Liberal-Progressives forged an even broader coalition, bringing the Conservatives, Co-operative Commonwealth Federation and Social Credit in a "non-partisan" government.
+In 1940, Bracken's Liberal-Progressives forged an even broader coalition, bringing the Conservatives, Co-operative Commonwealth Federation, and Social Credit in a "non-partisan" government.
 This coalition governed the province until 1950, although the CCF left in 1943.

 The Liberal-Progressive governments were cautious and moderate.
 Bracken's government undertook few major initiatives, and was unfriendly to labour issues even during its alliance with the CCF.
 Following World War II, the government of Stuart Garson (who replaced Bracken as premier in January 1943) led a program of rapid rural electrification, but was otherwise as cautious as Bracken's.
 Garson left provincial politics in 1948 to join the federal Liberal Cabinet of Louis St. Laurent.

 The government of Garson's successor, Douglas Lloyd Campbell, was socially conservative and generally opposed to state intervention of any sort.
 The educational system remained primitive (it was dominated by one-room schoolhouses well into the 1950s), and no significant steps were taken on language or labour issues.
 The province did modernize its liquor laws during this period, however.
 Despite its Liberal-Progressive label, Campbell's government was one of the most right-wing provincial governments in Canada.
 It had somewhat frosty relations with the federal Liberals in the 1950s despite Garson being an influential cabinet minister.

 The Liberal-Progressives lost their majority in the 1958 provincial election by the Progressive Conservatives under Dufferin Roblin.
 Campbell initially hoped to stay in office with a minority government supported by the CCF, but this was brought to nothing, and the CCF threw its support to a PC minority government.
 However, the Manitoba PCs were dominated by Red Tories, and Roblin's government was actually well to the left of Campbell's government.